looma/loomaai/README.md

 ## Setup

-1. The Docker containers "loomaweb" and "loomadb" must be running when using "loomaai".
+1. The Docker containers for Looma-II named "loomaweb" and "loomadb" must be running when using "loomaai".
 Clone [Looma-II](https://github.com/looma/Looma-II) and follow the setup instructions in README for Looma-II repository
 2. Ensure the Looma-II docker-compose is running
-3. Clone this repo to your computer `git clone https://github.com/looma/loomaai`
+3. Clone this "loomaai" repo to your computer `git clone https://github.com/looma/loomaai`
 4. Obtain an OpenAI API key and add it to a new file in this directory called `.env` with the following contents:
 ```shell
 export OPENAI_API_KEY=[your-api-key-here]
 ```
 5. Run `make` (build the streamlit image) - this could take a few minutes
 6. Run `make run` - (start qdrant and streamlit containers)
 7. Navigate to [http://localhost:47000/loomaai](http://localhost:47000/loomaai) to access the dashboard
-8. Create the `data/files/textbooks` folder within this folder, if it does not already exist
+8. Create the `loomaai/data/files/textbooks` folder within this folder, if it does not already exist

 ## User Guide